VPRTempo: A Fast Temporally Encoded Spiking Neural Network for Visual Place Recognition: Related Works

 Visual place recognition (VPR) is an important task in robotic navigation and localization for an accurate, and ideally comprehensive, representation of their environment and surroundings.
 The basic principle of VPR is to match single or multiple query image sets to previously seen or traversed locations in a reference database \cite{SchubertVisual,9336674,7339473,Zaffar2021}.
 This remains challenging for numerous reasons, including but not limited to: changes in viewpoint, time of day, or severe weather fluctuations \cite{Garg_2021,9197044}.

 Several systems have been deployed to tackle this problem, ranging from simple approaches such as Sum of Absolute Differences (SAD)~\cite{6224623}, over handcrafted systems like \mbox{DenseVLAD} \cite{7298790} to learned approaches like NetVLAD \cite{6224623,Arandjelovic16} and many others including \cite{leyvavallina2021gcl,alibey2023mixvpr,doi:10.1126/scirobotics.abm6996}.
 These systems are commonly used in localization tasks such as loop closure in Simultaneous Localization And Mapping (SLAM) \cite{Tsintotas_2022}.
+Although these approaches have shown to be highly effective at accurate place recognition, they require computational and time intensive training regimes and learn generalized feature extraction, rather than actually learning the specific location.

 In this work, we are interested in alternative spiking neural network solutions to approach place recognition, which have desirable characteristics such as being able to have online adaptation and energy efficiency, especially when deployed on specialized neuromorphic hardware \cite{orchard2021efficient,6330636,Pei2019,7229264}.